 Simply put, boundaries are personal guidelines that outline what you do, or do not, find to be acceptable in your life.
 You can set boundaries around your personal space (both your physical & energetic), your time, your resources, and even your within your relationship.
 Boundaries are how you specifically state- for yourself & others- what you will continue to allow, and what you will no longer tolerate.

 So, then, why wasn’t my yelling at my husband, that his behavior was unacceptable, not an example of setting boundaries?
 Simple… after the yelling was done, that was it.
 There was no next step.
 No way for me to actually enforce my “boundaries”, and no way to protect myself from my husband’s abuse.
-Since boundaries can help you to accomplish all those things, it’s obvious that what I was doing was NOT boundaries, but rather, something closer to what we call plain old arguing.
-(Really NOT quite as helpful.)
+Since boundaries help you to accomplish all those things, it’s obvious that what I was doing was NOT setting boundaries, or even enforcing them.
+But, rather, something closer to what we call plain old arguing.
+(Really NOT quite as helpful-lol)

-Proper boundaries are being properly utilized when the following three statements are true;
+Proper boundaries are being effectively utilized when the following three statements are true;

 - They don’t have to be yelled at the other person, in order to be known.

-- They carry CONSISTENT, appropriate & logical consequences for being crossed.
+- They carry CONSISTENT, appropriate & logical consequences for being violated.

 - They bring about more peace in your life, not less.

-And, now, here’s the million dollar question: How can I do this the right way, in order to bring peace to my home?
+And, now, here’s the million dollar question: How can I do this the right way, in order to bring peace to my life?
 I’m glad you asked.
-How to properly set effective boundaries eluded me for a very long time.
+How to properly go about setting boundaries with a narcissist eluded me for a very long time.
 I would read articles about boundaries, and think I’ve got to get me some of those.
 Then, I’d get totally stuck on the part where I actually created the boundaries, and enforced them consistently.
+Oops!

-I want to help you avoid all that rigmarole.
+I want to help you avoid all that shit.
 So, below is my super-genius (LOL) method of creating boundaries for yourself, and deciding upon appropriate consequences, in order to enforce them.
-If you want something a little more in-depth, click on the link at the bottom of this post to download the Setting & #Enforcing Boundaries worksheet for FREE!
+If you want something a little more in-depth, click on the link at the bottom of this post (or, at the end of this sentence-lol) to download the Settings & Enforcing Boundaries for FREE!

 - List your partner’s most hurtful, abusive, traumatic, or disruptive behaviors, and how it makes you feel when he does them.